Accio/MCBDD/index.md

 includes two lectures: (1) novel small molecules and antisense oligonucleotides, and (2) antibodies, multi-target drugs, and gene- and cell-therapies.

-The slides can be found [here](assets/2025/MCBDD-2025-ModuleIII.pdf).
+* The slides can be found [here](assets/2025/MCBDD-2025-ModuleIII.pdf).

-I invite all participants to fill out [an anonymous survey about Module III](https://forms.gle/aiiFvJGhqBCCNY7d8).
+* I invite all participants to fill out [an anonymous survey about Module III](https://forms.gle/aiiFvJGhqBCCNY7d8).
 It only takes a few minutes, and your input will greatly help to improve the course.

-The offline activity of Module III is to read a draft of review about leveraging protein turnover for drug discovery.
+* The offline activity of Module III is to read a draft of review about leveraging protein turnover for drug discovery.
 The manuscript is distributed via E-mail to course participants.
 Please fill the [Google Form](https://forms.gle/mFzEsykRCWDpv1rM7) in order to confirm that you finished the task and to share your questions, criticism, and suggestions.
+The task is due by May 9th, 2025 (Friday).

 <a name="moduleiv"></a>